docksal/docksal/docs/content/fin/fin-help.md

 	Usage: logs [options] [--] [SERVICE...]

 	Options:
 	    --no-color              Produce monochrome output.
 	    -f, --follow            Follow log output.
 	    -t, --timestamps        Show timestamps.
 	    --tail="all"            Number of lines to show from the end of the logs for each container.
+	    --no-log-prefix         Don't print prefix in logs.

 	Examples:
 	  fin logs web             	Show web container logs